Do you know how to enjoy the Disney Resort Christmas decorations for FREE?

 Don’t forget to get a photo in front of the gigantic Christmas tree.
 It is the center piece of the Grand Floridian during the holidays and is a wonderful spot to hangout and enjoy the atmosphere.

 This is the place to be and the epitome of your resort holiday tour.

 End your holiday adventure at the Epcot Resorts.
 You can do this by taking the monorail from the Grand Floridian Resort to the Transportation Ticket Center.

 Once there, hop on a bus to the BoardWalk Inn.

 The BoardWalk Inn is a perfect way to end the night and you can also see the fireworks from both Epcot and Hollywood Studios while sitting outside.

 You can also visit the other Hollywood Studios and Epcot Resorts if you still have time in your day.

 - Disney’s Yacht Club Resort

 - Caribbean Beach Resort

-- Swan and Dolphin Resort (not an official Walt Disney World resort)
+- Swan and Dolphin Resort

 - Disney’s Beach Club Resort